puzzlehq/serengeti/README.md

-# About Where's Alex
+# About Where's Alex?

-The first 1v1 game on Aleo where the entire game is private to the world!
+Where's Alex is an experimental 1v1 game created by Puzzle to showcase how to solve issues with multiparty using multisigs and incentives!  <br />

-Challenge another address on Aleo to guess where you hid Alex and if they guess wrong, then you win!
+Challenge another address on Aleo to guess where you hid Alex and if they guess wrong, then you win! <br />
+It's the first 1v1 game on Aleo where the entire game is private to the world using programmable private multisigs. <br />

+## So what's the point of the game?
+Have fun with other members of the Aleo community, rack up some wins and rack up some puzzle pieces! <br />
+The puzzle pieces don't mean anything and can be minted if you are running low -- they are just for fun to experiment with Leo token standards on what's necessary for programmbale private multisigs.

+## How does the game work?
+The FE for the game utilizes key multisig features using the Puzzle Wallet and Puzzle SDK. <br />
+The game is split into 3 Leo Programs:
+1. Puzzle Pieces token program (with _n_ of _n_ programmable multisig functions)
+2. Multiparty PVP utils program
+3. Where's Alex program

+If you're interested in building your own multiparty game on Aleo, fork this repo and give it a shot!

+# How to play Where's Alex
+1. Starting a new game (challenger)
+- mint Puzzle Pieces if you don't already
+- challenge another Aleo address
+- hide alex in either the weeds or the bushes
+- set your wager amount to win if your opponent guesses wrong!

+2. Accepting a new game (opponent)
+- mint puzzle pieces if you don't already
+- match wager from the challenger
+- guess if alex is hiding in the weeds or the bushes
+- accept the game and lock in the wagers to win if you guess correct!

+3. Finishing a game (challenger)
+- Reveal your answer
+- Finish the geam and payout the wagers to you if the opponent guessed wrong or the opponent if they guessed right!

 <img width="1473" alt="image" src="https://github.com/puzzlehq/serengeti/assets/39972641/558600ef-7bec-4112-a081-c8b69ad9e64f">

-# Where's Alex & showcases how to solve issues in multiparty privacy
+# How Where's Alex showcases how to solve issues in multiparty privacy

 ## Defining Multiparty Privacy
 Multiparty privacy is a broad category